wennewman/wecipes/src/recipes/walnutCake/walnutCake.md

 date: "2020-08-17"
 categories: "afternoon-tea"
 credit: "Hazel"
-description: "I think this is nana's recipe; I can't remember having made this one."
+description: "I think this is nana's recipe; I can't remember having made this one"
 ---

 ###Ingredients